s3ql/s3ql/rst/durability.rst

 your storage provider.

 =======================================   ===================
-Storage Provider                          Consistency
+Storage Provider                          Consistency Window
 =======================================   ===================
-Amazon S3 in the US standard region       Eventual Amazon S3 in other regions                Immediate Google Storage                            Immediate RackSpace CloudFiles                      Eventual
+Amazon S3 in the US standard region       No guarantees Amazon S3 in other regions                Immediate Google Storage                            Immediate
 =======================================   ===================

 Data Consistency